KqSMea8/ISI-PROJECT2/README.md

 # ISI-PROJECT2
-This project maintained by Jola Z., Wojciech S. and Krzysztof J. is a crawler / search engine for robots.txt files.
+This project maintained by students is a crawler / search engine for robots.txt files.

 Basic functionality of the project:
 	1. Download robots.tct from (almost) all polish websites